inventcures/airr-ml-25-challenge/docs/submission_workflow.md

 # You need 'outputs/submission/submission.csv' from the DeepRC/Task 1 run.
 ls -l outputs/submission/submission.csv

-# 4. Run the assembly script
+# 4. Run the Meta-Ensemble (Generates Task 1 Predictions)
+# This step is CRITICAL.
+It builds the 'submission.csv' skeleton.
+uv run python malid/train_meta_and_predict.py

+# 5. Run the Final Assembly
+# This merges Task 2 rankings into the Task 1 file.
 uv run python scripts/build_submission.py
 ```